0xTan1319/Tron-Volume-Bot/README.md

 - **Compliance**: Ensure that the use of this bot complies with the legal and ethical standards in your jurisdiction.
 - **Risk**: This bot is designed for simulation purposes; use at your own risk.

-## Support

-If you encounter any issues or have any questions, feel free to open an issue on GitHub or reach out me via my [@shiny0103](https://t.me/shiny0103).

 ---